gottacatchenall/ms_sampling_effort/manuscript.md

 unimaginable, and in-situ observations in the form of both camera-traps and environmental sensors have substantially improved amount of in-situ data.
-Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling---cooccurrence is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling---although remote methods can be used to detect cooccurrence, this itself  is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

 These sampling constraints go on to bias species interaction data: we only observe a small fraction of the variance in species interactions in space and